 Measure tools are located on the Map tab and are available for both maps and scenes.
 Upon interacting with the viewer, the results appear in a small window overlaid on the map.
 You can measure any number of segments in a sequence—each click represents a new starting point from which the next distance is measured.
 The first click in the view begins a line segment, and the next click ends that segment and begins another.
 Double-click to finish measuring.
-A cumulative sum for the distance or area also displays as part of the results.
 You can copy and paste the results to use in other applications.
 Anytime you need to change your perspective while measuring, press the C key to temporarily navigate.
 Release the C key to continue measuring.

 Measure on the map

 - Choose a measuring tool and click the map to begin measuring.
 The measure window appears in the upper left of the view.
 In 2D, line feedback color is a dashed blue and white line, in 3D it is a dashed orange and white line.